newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 Campaign Subscriber
 ~~~~~~~~~~~~~~~~~~~

-Campaign Subscriber list will be displayed from following URL.
+The Campaign Subscriber list will be displayed from the following URL.
 You can add
-new campaign subscriber by clicking ``Add campaignsubscriber``.
-Also from campaign
+a new campaign subscriber by clicking ``Add Campaign Subscriber``.
+Also from the campaign
-subscriber list, click on the subscriber that you want to update.
+subscriber list, click on the subscriber to update.

-While creating Contact, if it is active and its linked phonebook is also attached
+While creating a contact, if its linked phonebook is also attached
-with running campaign, then the contact will be added into campaign subscriber.
+to a running campaign, then the contact will be added into the campaign subscriber.

 **URL**: